-- expand the Molecular Screening and Therapeutics (MoST) and Cancer Risk in the Young (RisC and SMOC+) Programs; - expand the MoST study so as to provide genomic testing and access to collaborative clinical trials for Australians with advanced, incurable, rare and less common cancers across Australian centres of excellence in cancer research and treatment; - 3. provide a framework for standardised consent,
+- expand the Molecular Screening and Therapeutics (MoST) and Cancer Risk in the Young (RisC and SMOC+) Programs; - expand the MoST study so as to provide genomic testing and access to collaborative clinical trials for Australians with advanced, incurable, rare and less common cancers across Australian centres of excellence in cancer research and treatment; - 3. provide a framework for standardised consent, biobanking of tumour material and genomic profiling;

-- biobanking of tumour material and genomic profiling; - make biobanked material available for further research; - support the collection, maintainence and access to clinical data via national, linked rare cancer registries; - 6. promote a managed, cooperative and networked approach nationally to research and education between cancer centres so as to maximise the benefits from that research: - 7. promote and encourage science in Australia through active engagement of members and participants to ensure that the performance of Omico will be greater than that of each member and participant acting independently; - promote the building of clinical trials capacity nationally through engagement with clinical trials industry (diagnostic imaging, pharmaceutical, biotech and contract research organisations) and the Pharmaceutical Benefits Advisory Committee; - develop a consumer-led and collaborative approach to professional and community education in the field of rare and less common cancers to maximise translation of the benefits arising from that research;
+- 4. make biobanked material available for further research; - support the collection, maintainence and access to clinical data via national, linked rare cancer registries; - promote a managed, cooperative and networked approach nationally to research and education between cancer centres so as to maximise the benefits from that research; - promote and encourage science in Australia through active engagement of members and participants to ensure that the performance of Omico will be greater than that of each member and participant acting independently; - promote the building of clinical trials capacity nationally through engagement with clinical trials industry (diagnostic imaging, pharmaceutical, biotech and contract research organisations) and the Pharmaceutical Benefits Advisory Committee; - develop a consumer-led and collaborative approach to professional and community education in the field of rare and less common cancers to maximise translation of the benefits arising from that research;

-- develop and utilise Omico intellectual property and resources in order to maximise national benefit, including the Australian biotechnology and pharmaceutical industry and the Australian economy generally; and - secure funding for Omico activitites on behalf of the members and participants for the purposes of creating, developing and maintaining social, scientific and research knowledge and capacity, especially in the field of rare and less common cancers.
+- 10. develop and utilise Omico intellectual property and resources in order to maximise national benefit, including the Australian biotechnology and pharmaceutical industry and the Australian economy generally; and - Committees

-Committees